Convert Electronvolts to Kilocalories

 How do I convert Electronvolts to Kilocalories?

-A unit of energy equal to the energy gained by an electron accelerating through a one-volt electric field (exactly 1.
+A unit of energy equal to the kinetic energy gained by an electron accelerating through an electric potential difference of one volt in vacuum, defined since the 2019 SI redefinition as exactly 1.
 To convert Electronvolts to Kilocalories, multiply by 3.8293e-23.
 For example, 25 eV equals 9.573235e-22 kcal.

 How many Kilocalories are in 1 Electronvolt?